nanodesigns/nanosupport/readme.txt

 **A:** Please visit the plugin's Installation page to get the details.

 = Q: How to set up the Plugin? =
-**A:** After activation you can get the 'NanoSupport' admin menu on the left, and under that menu page, you will get the 'Settings' page to set up the plugin.
+**A:** After activation you can get the 'NanoSupport' admin menu on the left, and under that menu page, you will get the 'Settings' page to set the plugin as your choice.

 = Q: What are the shortcodes? =
 **A:** On installation the plugin will automatically create its necessary pages with related shortcodes.
 But if it misses by any chance, here are the shortcodes:

 * Submit Ticket page: `[nanosupport_submit_ticket]`
 * Support Desk page: `[nanosupport_desk]`
-* Knowledebase page: `[nanosupport_knowledgebase]`
+* Knowledgebase page: `[nanosupport_knowledgebase]`

 = Q: How to disable the page-to-page navigation and notice = **A:** On plugin's 'Settings' page, in 'General' tab, you can **uncheck** the *Enable Notices and Navigation on NanoSupport pages* to disable them.

 = Q: How the plugin can be well integrated with my theme? = **A:** NanoSupport has smart templating.
-You can find all its templates inside the `/templates/` directory.
+You can find all its templates inside the plugin's `/templates/` directory.
 To make your theme completely integrated with the plugin\'s templates you can simply make a directory in your theme named `nanosupport/` and can overrite the plugin's templates with your custom one.

 = Q: How to make Support Agent? =
 **A:** Edit any WordPress user in WordPress admin panel and at the bottom, check the checkmark saying: *Yes, make this user a Support Agent* to make the user a support agent.